johnruddell/Simple-Survey/README.md

-Welcome to my React Flux ES6 Duo web starter kit!
+Welcome to my spin on a simple survey with Reactjs and javascripts new ES6 syntax! to view it in action open index.html in the templates folder

 Folder structure